Our Non-Executive Directors

 I continue to work with the Board to increase local communities' confidence in mental health services.
 These services play a vital role in ensuring the wellbeing of us all.

 I am a management consultant with a wealth of NHS and both public and private sector experience.
-I joined NSFT after taking early retirement from the East of England Ambulance Service.
-There I spent 23 years in director and senior management posts in finance, operations, strategy and commissioning.
+My drive to become a NED followed contact with NSFT as a carer for a member of my close family.
+I joined the Trust having spent 23 years in the NHS as a director and senior management posts in finance, operations, strategy and commissioning.

 I joined the Trust as a Non-Executive Director in October 2019.
 This was after more than 10 years in health regulation at Monitor and with the Kings Fund, an independent health thinktank.
 At both, I led on the policy and practice of governance, health leadership and health culture.
 I have worked in quality improvement and have experience in creating healthier workplaces.